Amazon Basics RFID Travel Passport Wallet Review

 While we initially had our reservations with the brand—as AmazonBasics gear is seriously inexpensive—we’ve been pleasantly surprised with products like the AmazonBasics Slim Carry On Travel Backpack Weekender.

 We’ve been excited to see how the AmazonBasics RFID Travel Passport Wallet would stack up.
-So how has it?
+So how has it as a travel wallet?
 Read on to find out.

 Materials & Aesthetic